tbmoon/facenet/README.md

 # Facenet
 - Pytorch implementation of the paper: "FaceNet: A Unified Embedding for Face Recognition and Clustering".
 - Training of network is done using triplet loss.
-- I will update codes and git repository after my doctoral defence on Nov.
+- I will update codes and git repository for a better accuracy after my doctoral defence on Nov.
 20th 2018.

 # How to train/validate model